tdviars/Phase-1-Final-Project/README.md

 Project Description
 =======

-Hello and welcome to my phase 1 project.
-This project uses JavaScript, Css and HTML to make a Reptile market.
-It then uses a json server to make the backend.
-You will be able to post your Reptile, the image, price, color, gender and description.
-When you post your Reptile image, price, color, gender and description it will then get added to the website.
+Hello, welcome to my phase 1 project.
+This project uses JavaScript, CSS, and HTML to make a Reptile market.
+It then uses a JSON server to make the backend.
+You are able to post your Reptile, the image, price, color, gender, and description.
+When you post your Reptile image, price, color, gender, and description it will then get added to the website.

 Project Requirements
 =======